MicrosoftDocs/dynamics365smb-docs/business-central/marketing-create-contact-companies.md

 ms.workload: na
 ms.search.keywords: relationship, prospect
 ms.date: 04/01/2020
-ms.author: sgroespe
+ms.author: bholtorf

 ---
 # Create Contacts
 You regularly meet persons from other companies that may develop into business relationships, such as a customer relation.
 When such a new contact is made, as much information as possible must be recorded on a contact card so that communication can continue.

-You can create the contact as type **Company**, for example, if the relation not an individual person but an entity, such as a contractor or a bank.
+You can create the contact as type **Company**, for example, if the contact is not an individual person but an entity, such as a contractor or a bank.
 You an also create the contact as type **Person**.
-Functionality is more or less the same for both types and both can be changed as the relationship evolves.
+The features are more or less the same for both types of contacts, and both can be changed as the relationship evolves.

-When a contact card is converted to a customer card, for example, the contact person or contact company becomes the name of the customer.
-The contact card remains, and data on the two cards will be synchronized going forward if you link them.
+When a contact is converted to a customer, for example, the contact person or contact company becomes the name of the customer.
+The contact remains, and data on the two cards will be synchronized going forward if you link them.

 ## Person or Company
 You can decide to set up a contact as a person or a company, typically depending on whether you know the name of the contact person at the time of creation.
 You do this when you fill in the **Type** field on the **Contact Card** page.
 You can also maintain contact cards for both a company and one or more persons working in the company.
 This happens automatically when you fill in the **Company Name** field on a contact card of type **Person**.

-Functionality is the same for both types, except that the options for additional information changes depending on the type.
-For example, you can only assign job responsibilities to a person and industry group to a company.
+The information that's relevant differs depending on the contact type, so the fields and actions that are available are different.
+For example, you can only assign job responsibilities to a person, and an industry group to a company.
 This is indicated in the UI by graying out the fields and actions that do not apply.
 You can change the value of the **Type** field later, or you can use the fields on the **Inheritance** FastTab on the **Marketing Setup** page to control which data is shared between a person and the person's related company.
 For more information, see [Setting Up Contacts](marketing-setup-contacts.md).

 ## To create a contact manually
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Contacts**, and then choose the related link.